 Here, let's dive into how you can A/B test your marketing ads on Facebook step-by-step.
 Even if you’re a beginner, don’t fear — split testing on Facebook is easy, and the boost in ROI can be exponential.
 Let’s get started.

 A/B Testing Facebook Ads

 On Facebook, you can create A/B tests in multiple ways.
-This is dependent on the variable you want to test.
+This is dependent on your preferred workflow; the results are virtually the same.

 First, let's go over the Toolbar method.

 - Select the campaign you’d like to A/B test.

 - In the A/B test workflow, tap 'Get Started.'

 - Name your test and determine the winning criteria.